JoeBee/citizenship-daily/DEPLOYMENT.md

 ```

 This will deploy:
-- `generateDailyQuiz` - Scheduled function that runs daily at midnight UTC
+- `generateDailyQuiz` - Scheduled function that runs daily at midnight NYC time (America/New_York)
 - `generateQuizManually` - HTTP function for manual quiz generation

 ### 2. Test Manual Generation